electricimp/imp-central-impt/DevelopmentGuide.md

 #### Real-time Logs ####

-The impCentral API will stream log entries from device(s) in real time.
-Devices may be added to up to eight log streams per account but there is a limit on the number of devices: eight devices per stream.
+The impCentral API can stream log entries from device(s) in real time.

+Devices may be added to a limited number of log streams per account and there is a limit on the number of devices per stream.
 The both limits are controlled by the impCentral API, not by *impt*.

 *impt* provides several commands which start displaying real-time logs: